 JHU nomination is not required for the Emerson, though applicants are encouraged to work with NFP staff, who are available to advise them and read drafts of their essays.
 Applicants submit their own materials to the Emerson National Hunger Fellows Program.

-The timeline gives an overview of the application process.
-Your first step is to contact NFP by emailing or attending office hours.
-In preparation, have a closer look below for more resources to learn about the Emerson.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about the Emerson.